Texas manufacturers create jobs, drive investment, and contribute to local, state and the larger national economy.

-Annual compensation for jobs in the manufacturing sector is more than $82,460, nearly 50 percent higher than other non-farm Texas workers.
+Annual compensation for jobs in the manufacturing sector is more than $93,000, roughly 40 percent higher than other non-farm Texas workers.

-More than 75 percent of all private sector R&D in the U.S. comes from the manufacturing sector, more than any other sector in our economy.
+More than 63 percent of all private-sector R&D in the U.S. comes from the manufacturing sector, driving more innovation than any other sector in our economy.

-Texas manufacturers exported $251 billion in manufactured goods in 2015.
-Texas exports alone accounted for more than 16 percent of U.S. goods exported in 2015.
+Texas manufacturers exported $254.5 billion in manufactured goods in 2021.
+Texas has been the nation's #1 exporting state for more than 20 years.